Managing development

 Acid sulphate soils

-Acid sulphate soils occur naturally in Western Australia, including the Swan Canning Catchment, and are harmless when left in a waterlogged, undisturbed environment.
+Acid sulphate soils naturally occur in Western Australia, including the Swan Canning Catchment, and are harmless when left in a waterlogged, undisturbed environment.

-However, when exposed to air through drainage or excavation, iron sulphides in the soil react with oxygen and water to produce iron compounds and sulfuric acid.
+However, when exposed to air through drainage or excavation, iron sulphides in the soil react with oxygen and water to produce iron compounds and sulphuric acid.
 This acid can release other substances, including heavy metals, from the soil and into the surrounding environment, groundwater and waterways.
-Once mobilised, they can include kill vegetation and fish, damage fisheries and aquaculture industries, harm tourist resources such as fishing grounds, swimming areas and recreational waterways, and damage infrastructure including corroding concrete and steel pipes, building foundations and bridges
+Once mobilised, they can kill vegetation and fish, damage fisheries and aquaculture industries, harm tourist resources such as fishing grounds, swimming areas and recreational waterways, and damage infrastructure including corroding concrete and steel pipes, building foundations and bridges.